KYLE@AMINORVARIANT.COM / LinkedIn

 ME

 These days I live in Brooklyn.
-Outside of work, I’ve run a soccer club called “First Touch FC” for the past 13 years—we play five mornings a week at 7 a.m.
+Outside of work, I’ve run a soccer club called “First Touch FC” for the past 13 years.
+We play five mornings a week at 7 a.m.

 I’m fairly obsessed with gardening as well as surfing and the ocean.